Winslow captures 2nd straight B North softball title

 “I knew I had to get Leah home,” Pomerleau said.

 Big takeaway: Winslow continues to be a team that peaks in the playoffs.
-Nadeau has allowed only seven runs in four playoff games this season and her teammates make plays behind her.
+Michaud has allowed only seven runs in four playoff games this season and her teammates make plays behind her.
 The Raiders have also been able to come up with timely hits which is always a key in playoff games since scoring chances can be few and far between due to the high quality of the pitching.

 Don’t be surprised if Hermon is back in the B North title game next season as the Hawks started five freshmen on Tuesday.
 Coombs and designated player Ainsley Carr were the only seniors in the starting lineup.

-Note: Correction: A previous version of this story misidentified Emma Michaud on second reference.
-It has been corrected.